julienadatrain/Adatrain-website/README.md

 ### Why delegate to us?

  1. **Low fees**: With our fee set at 2%, you will maximise your staking rewards.
- 2. **Dedicated server**: we run our pools on reliable, virtual private servers located in Amsterdam, Frankfurt and London.
+ 2. **Dedicated server**: we run our pools on reliable, virtual private servers located in Amsterdam, Singapor and New York.
 24/7 Guarantee
  3. **24/7 Monitored**: We continuously check our pool's performance via monitoring tools and alerts.
  4. **Up to date**: We make sure to always run the latest versions of the program, and keep our stake pools well maintained.
- 5. **Self pledge**: We will self pledge 1M Ada to each of our pools which gives us the incentive to achieve the best performance possible.
+ 5. **Self pledge**: We will self pledge 2M Ada to our pools which gives us the incentive to achieve the best performance possible.

 ### News